f-me/carma-public/location-sharing-svc/README.md

 Parts of the system involved in the process:
   - database tables
-    - `location_sharing_request` − records requests sent to clients
+    - `LocationSharingRequest` − records requests sent to clients
       - url sent in SMS
       - case identifier
-    - `location_sharing_response` − records responses from clients
+    - `LocationSharingResponse` − records responses from clients
       - case identifier
       - shared location
   - carma frontend
     - provides a button to request location
-    - sends `POST /_/request_location` when the button is pressed
+    - sends `POST /requestLocation` when the button is pressed
+    - show UI notifications about requests and responses
   - carma server
-    - handles POST requests to `/_/request_location`
+    - handles POST requests to `/requestLocation`
-    - inserts new request into `location_sharing_request` table
+    - inserts new request into `LocationSharingRequest` table
+    - handles location responses and updates location
   - location-sharing-svc
-    - waits for a new record in the `location_sharing_request` table
+    - waits for a new record in the `LocationSharingRequest` table
     - relies on sms-svc service to send SMS
     - serves Web App
     - handles `POST /location` from the Web App
-    - calls carma server via HTTP API to update client's location in database

-To implement the service we rely on the following technologies and libraries:
-  - `servant` HTTP server
-    - already used in carma-nominatim-mediator and carma-era-glonass-integration
-    - well maintained and has bigger community (compared to `snap` and `scotty` that are used in other parts of the system)
-  - `heist` for HTML teplates (as it is used in carma server)
-  - `persistent` and `esqueleto` for typed SQL queries
+    - adds response to `LocationSharingResponse` table
+    - sends PG notification to the main carma service